MaterializeInc/materialize/doc/developer/design/20220728_persisting_introspection_data.md

 ### Computed perspective

 The computeds do not know about the views at all, they know and worry only about the compact representation.
-When a user queries a introspection view, it is handled like a normal view.
+When a user queries an introspection view, it is handled like a normal view.

 The `CreateInstance`  command is the first command a computed receives and contains a `LoggingConfig` .
 This struct describes which introspection sources to maintain in memory, as arrangement and which to write to persist.